FelgoSDK/QtWorldSummit2016-V-Play/README.md

 Description
 -----------

 This is the source code of the Qt World Summit 2016 conference app made with Felgo, which is available for free in all stores.

+Note: This project is no longer compatible with the latest Felgo SDK.
+You can find the new version of this app here: https://github.com/FelgoSDK/Qt-World-Summit-Conference-App

 For more information about creating Apps with Felgo, see here: https://felgo.com/apps/.